 What Causes Involutional Alopecia?

-This oxidative stress can come from different sources, such as ultraviolet radiation, smoking, radiation, pollution, alcohol consumption, a diet high in fat and/or carbohydrate content, and air pollutants, among others.
+Keep in mind that oxidative stress can be caused by a variety of factors, such as exposure to ultraviolet radiation from the sun, pollution, alcohol consumption, smoking, radiation, and a diet high in fat and/or carbohydrate content, among others.

 At What Age Does Involutional Alopecia Start?

+Involutional alopecia usually occurs in those above the age of 50 or 60.
+However, age-related hair changes can start well before that.
 For instance, a study published in the British Journal of Dermatology found that the hair diameter of women increases from age 20 to 40 or 45.
 However, it starts to decrease after that.

 Is It Possible To Reverse Involutional Alopecia?